phenol header image

 Hydrogen bonding in phenol

-Phenol is often compared to alcohols since both contain a hydroxyl group (-OH), however the reactions and properties of phenol are generally quite different and unique from alcohols.
+Phenol is often compared to alcohols since they both contain a hydroxyl functional group (-OH), however the reactions and properties of phenol are generally quite different and unique from alcohols.
 One way in which they are both similar is that both phenol and alcohols contain intermolecular hydrogen bonding between neighbouring molecules. hydrogen bonding in phenol and alcohols

-The hydroxyl bond (O-H) in phenol is a polar one with a δ+ hydrogen atom and a δ- oxygen atom.
-Therefore the hydrogen atom on one phenol molecule will form hydrogen bonds with the lone pair of electrons on an oxygen atom in a neighbouring molecule as shown in the diagram opposite.
 The presence of this hydrogen bonding in phenol will result in an elevated melting and boiling point.
-Phenol melts at 410C and has a boiling point of 1820C, much higher than would be expected from a small molecule with a low molecular mass.
-Alcohols like phenol contain a polar hydroxyl group and will therefore exhibit similar hydrogen bonding between different alcohol molecules.
+Phenol melts at 410C and has a boiling point of 1820C, much higher than would be expected from such a small molecule with a low molecular mass.
+Alcohols like phenol contain a polar hydroxyl group and will therefore exhibit similar hydrogen bonding between different alcohol molecules, the image opposite shows the hydrogen bonding present in the alcohol methanol.

 Solubility of phenol